apify/actor-scraper/docs/puppeteer-scraper/partials/jquery.md

 {{#code}}jquery.js{{/code}}

 > There's an important takeaway from the example code.
 You can only use jQuery in the browser scope, even though you're injecting it outside of the browser.
+We're using the [`page.evaluate()`](https://pptr.dev/#?product=Puppeteer&show=api-pageevaluatepagefunction-args) function to run the script in the context of the browser and the return value is passed back to Node.js.
 Keep this in mind.